aetperf/FastBCP-Documentation/README.md

 --runid "oracle_to_excel_parallel_rowid"
 ```

-#### Parallel using RangeId from mssql to parquet on AWS S3 bucket:
+#### Parallel using RangeId from mssql to parquet on AWS S3 bucket (create a aws cli profile if you want to use the `--cloudprofile` parameter ):
 ``` powershell
 .\FastBCP.exe `
 --connectiontype mssql `